 I get excited about technology, about new product announcements or the latest release of a minor update to an obscure piece of software.
 I have an affinity for gadgets and love trying new things.
-I love making things work and making them better.
+I love making things work and making them work better.
 I am in awe of the wonders of the world that we live in and I am excited for what is coming!

 Please feel free to send me an email at email@example.com.